 Is there such a thing as cultural appropriation?
-The novelist Lionel Shriver certainly doesn’t think so – and her recent speech has had writers of all colours and persuasions furious and outraged, while others are just straight up confused.
+The novelist Lionel Shriver certainly doesn’t think so.
+Her recent speech has had writers of all colours and persuasions furious and outraged, while others are just straight up confused.

 Here’s some accounts of cultural appropriation, smackdowns to that speech, as well as other responses …

 - NY Times: Lionel Shriver’s Address On Cultural Appropriation Roils A Writers Festival

 - Medium: As Lionel Shriver Made Light Of Identity, I Had No Choice But To Walk Out On Her